Director of Marketing & Communications

-The Innovation and Value Initiative Foundation, Inc. (IVI) is a 501(c)(3) nonprofit organization advancing the science of—and improving the practice of—value assessment in healthcare.
+The Innovation and Value Initiative Foundation, Inc. (IVI) is a 501(c)(3) nonprofit organization advancing the science of value assessment in healthcare.
 Since its creation, IVI has focused its mission on improving the science and practice of value assessment in healthcare.
 IVI is a membership organization with both organization and individual members.
-Revenues for 2019 were in the $2.6 million range.
-While IVI is headquartered in Alexandria, VA, it has embraced a virtual staffing model from the start.
-As such, this position can be based anywhere in the continental U.S. Currently, staff are located throughout the country.
+Revenues for 2020 were in the $3.2 million range.

 IVI is working to raise the level of discussion of value in healthcare and is also working to find common ground in approaches to measuring value through research, method development, scientific communication, and engagement.
 The U.S health system is diverse, complex, and ripe for innovation in the value space, and IVI is uniquely positioned to challenge outdated thinking and methodologies.

-In support of this mission, IVI is seeking a Director of Communications to provide overall strategic planning and oversight for the organization’s communications functions.
+In support of this mission, IVI is seeking a Director of Marketing & Communications to provide overall strategic planning and oversight for the organization’s communications functions.
 This includes leading media response and outreach, website planning, social media strategies and goals, and multiple scientific communication projects.
-This role will enforce consistency in messaging and branding across all platforms, and will also develop a future framework for growth.
+This role will enforce consistency in messaging and branding across all platforms and will also develop a future framework for growth.

 IVI: An Overview